ubccr/genesysv/docs/source/index.rst

 Installation checklist for Elasticsearch
 =================================================
-- [ ] Create a new security group in Eucalyptus
+- [ ] Create a new security group in Eucalyptus for the Elasticsearch nodes
-- [ ] Open ports 22 and 9200 to your local machine in the new security group
+- [ ] Open ports 22 and 9200 to TCP traffic from your local machine in the new security group
 - [ ] Launch three instances with new security group
     - [ ] Select Ubuntu 16.04 EBS for image type
     - [ ] Choose ``m2.4xlarge: 4 CPUs, 49152 memory (MB)`` for instance type